guichristovao/app-startup/README.md

 }
 ```

-It's also possible to [keep the splash screen on-screen for longer periods](https://developer.android.com/guide/topics/ui/splash-screen#suspend-drawing), setting the condition on an observable such as [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow#stateflow) or [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) value.
+It's also possible to [keep the splash screen on-screen for longer periods](https://developer.android.com/guide/topics/ui/splash-screen#suspend-drawing) by setting a condition on an observable value such as [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow#stateflow) or [LiveData](https://developer.android.com/topic/libraries/architecture/livedata).

 ```kotlin
 showSplashScreen { viewModel.uiState.value is ProfileViewModel.UiState.Success }
 ```

+In this approach the [Placeholder UI](https://material.io/design/communication/launch-screen.html#placeholder-ui) is not used, since the first screen will only be shown to the user when its contents has fully loaded.

 ## [App Startup](https://developer.android.com/topic/libraries/app-startup)
 It provides a performant way to initialize components and explicitly define their dependencies.